NexPlayer/Android-SDK/properties.md

 ### IGNORE_AV\_SYNC (121)

-Whentrue(1), this property causes audio/video synchronization to be bypassed; not currently supported.
+When true(1), this property causes audio/video synchronization to be bypassed; not currently supported.

 In this state, audio and video are played back independently as soon as data is received.